idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 - [Receive Shipment](#receive-shipment) - Receive a shipment.
 - [Get Fabric Order](#get-fabric-order) - Details of a fabric order.
 - [Receive Fabric Order](#receive-fabric-order) - Receive a fabric order.
-- [Accept Fabric Order](#accept-fabric-order) - Accept a fabric if it doesn't have any flaws.
+- [Accept Fabric Order](#accept-fabric-order) - Accept a fabric order if it doesn't have any flaws.
+- [Reject Fabric Order](#reject-fabric-order) - Reject a flawed fabric order.

 Deprecated: